SteadyCadence/api-docs/content/04-project.md

 ```endpoint
 POST /api/v1/organizations/{organization_slug}/projects/
 ```
-Use the above endpoint to create a new project.
+Use this endpoint to create a new project.
 Note that all projects must be connected to an organization!

 **URL Parameters**

 URL Parameter | Description
 ---|---
-`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations)
+`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations).

 **Request Payload**